COVID-19 Announcement: For more information about our current policies and procedures. Please click here

 Juanita Rodriguez 07-01-2017

-Summer is here!
-For most, it’s one of the high points of the year, right up there with the Christmas holidays and your birthday (if you’re still under 22).
-Longer days mean you have more time to spend outdoors barbecuing, having drinks on the patio, and relishing the warmth of the summer air.
+Besides Christmas, summer is the most highly anticipated season of the year!
+Longer days mean you have more time to spend outdoors barbecuing, having drinks on the patio, and relishing the warm summer air.

 As the days heat up, we are inclined to head towards water.
 Kids crowd around sprinklers at spray parks and boats are launched into lakes in assembly line fashion.

-Lucky for you, if you have booked your summer vacation in Playa del Carmen, there is plenty of outdoor fun to be had.
+Fortunately, if you have booked your summer vacation in Playa del Carmen, there is plenty of outdoor fun to be had.
 Being on the water is an integral part of the lifestyle in this seaside community.
-If you want to stay cool, just go…well in any direction in the Riviera Maya, and you’ll discover some alluring body of water you’ll be compelled to dive into.
+If you want to stay cool, just go…well in any direction in the Riviera Maya.
+You’re bound to discover an alluring body of water compelling you to dive in.
 The following is a list of top ten things to do near Playa del Carmen for summertime fun.

 1. Swim with Whale Sharks